Funding4HomeCare

 Offering early access to wages is a fantastic benefit for your caregivers, but it’s smart to understand how the costs work.
 Most of the time, any fees are paid by the employee who chooses to get their money early, not by your agency.
 The best services are upfront about their pricing, so you can explain the options to your team clearly.
 The costs are usually small and optional, giving your staff control over how and when they get paid.

-Understanding Instant Transfer Fees
+What to Know About Instant Transfer Fees

 The most common cost your caregivers will see is a small fee for an instant transfer.
 Think of it like an ATM fee—you pay for the convenience of getting your cash right away.
 For example, some leading homecare services that offer this benefit charge a fee of around $3.49 to move earnings to a bank account immediately.
 While this is a small price for handling an unexpected expense, it’s good for employees to know that these little fees can add up if they use the instant option frequently.
 It’s all about giving them a choice for when they truly need it.

-Are There Free Options?
+Are There Free Ways to Get Paid?

 Yes, absolutely!
 Your caregivers don’t always have to pay a fee to access their money early.
 Most earned wage access platforms offer a free transfer option if they can wait one business day.
 This works just like a standard bank transfer and is a great choice for non-emergencies.
 Another popular fee-free method is using a dedicated pay card offered by the provider.
 When an employee sets up direct deposit to this card, they can often get their earned wages transferred instantly without paying any fees at all.
 This gives them the best of both worlds: speed and savings.

-Spotting Hidden Costs
+How to Spot Hidden Costs

 When you’re looking into different providers, make sure you choose one that is completely transparent about its fees.
 Some platforms can have hidden costs or confusing terms, so it’s important to read the fine print.
 The best earned wage access services are clear that there are no interest rates, no overdraft charges, and no surprises.
 They typically charge a single, small flat fee for instant transfers and nothing else.
 This straightforward approach helps build trust and ensures your caregivers can make financial decisions with confidence, knowing exactly what to expect every time.